zuohuahua/Elastos.RT/Sources/Sample/README.md

 ## AutoGenerateJavaCode

-PlainFile needs to compile and run in android environment.
+PlainFile needs to compile and run in android environment. generate cls first.
-In the directory, Using the following command in proper order, it will auto-generate the corresponding java and jni codes.
 * carc -i -c Elastos.AutoGenerateJavaCodes.cls Elastos.AutoGenerateJavaCodes.car

+If implement in Java, this command will generate corresponding Java and jni code.
 * lube -C Elastos.AutoGenerateJavaCodes.cls -T foregroundjava

+If implement in C++, and call car function by jni, using this command.
+* lube -C Elastos.AutoGenerateJavaCodes.cls -T foregroundjni